suhani-rana/CSV-Report-Generator/README.md

 # CSV Report Generator

+## Overview
-This project reads a CSV file and generates a summary report automatically.
+This project reads a CSV file and generates a simple text summary report automatically.

+## Features
+- Reads `posts.csv`
+- Generates a summary report with total records and sample rows
+- Saves output as `report.txt`

-## Output
+## Tech Stack
+- Python
-- report.txt
+- CSV (built-in)

 ## How to Run
+1. Place `posts.csv` in the same folder as `app.py`
+2. Run the script:
    python app.py

+## Output
+- `report.txt` file will be generated in the same folder.